neilenns/node-deepstackai-trigger/README.md

 | password           | Optional.
 The password to log into the server with.                                                                                                                                                       | `"mqttpass"`                  |
 | rejectUnauthorized | Optional.
 Default true.
 Controls whether connections to mqtts:// servers should allow self-signed certificates.
 Set to false if your MQTT certificates are self-signed and are getting connection errors. | `false`                       |

-The only authentication method currently supported is basic.

 ## Configuring Telegram

-Telegram is enabled by uncommenting the `- telegram` line in the `docker-compose.yml` file.
+Telegram disabled by defailt.
+Enabled it by uncommenting the `- telegram` line in the `docker-compose.yml` file.
 See the comment above the line in the file to be sure the right line is changed.

 Telegram is configured using the _telegram.conf_ file.
 The following properties are supported: